Jack12816/workstation/README.md

 ### ESP / EFI system partion (/boot)

+We setup a ESP for direct booting.
+This partition will also hold all /boot files, including the kernel and the initramfs.
+Unfortunately, it is problematic for an ESP to reside on a RAID1 volume, so we create a sparse (empty) partition on the other NVMe drive.
+When one NVMe drive fails, we are in "bigger trouble" with the system RAID0 volume.
+UPS and hourly backups will help here.

 ```shell
 $ mkfs.fat -F32 -s2 /dev/nvme0n1p1
 $ mkfs.fat -F32 -s2 /dev/nvme1n1p1 # will be empty (sparse)